MadagascarEEID/human_animal_networks/README.md

 Organizing analyses of GPS and self-reported animal interaction networks

+## gps_reported_networks

+This folder contains Camille's code for generating bipartite networks based on GPS-based contact between people and animals.

+-   **0_Correlation.Rmd** contains exploratory analysis to investigate correlations between degree in spatial and self-reported networks.

+-   **1_NetworkConstruction.Rmd** constructs edge lists for binary bipartite networks between people and domestic animals, according to their GPS overlaps

+-   **2_ERGM.Rmd** ERGM for odds of edge formation between a human and a domestic animal individual in the spatial bipartite networks.

+-   **3. EffectSizePooling.R** pools effect sizes across villages for the ERGM coefficients.

+-   **outputs** network edge lists and ERGM results.

 ## self_reported_networks

 This folder contains Lev's code for generating bipartite networks based on respondents' self-reported animal interactions.